International Aerospace Consulting

 Chief designer & developer of the Russian Space Shuttle Buran.

 (Buran ("Буран" in Russian means "Snowstorm") looks similar with US Space Shuttle but is entirely Soviet design.
 Similar design result is mainly due to the laws of physics and database being the same and shared for all.
 The main difference is Buran can fly in automatic mode without any pilot on-board from the take-off of the rocket to its landing.)

 I have met Lozino-Lozinsky in Moscow at International Aerospace Congress in 1997.
 (Gleb as Co-Chair and myself as International Committee Member) Business card I received;

 Harry A Scott

-created the configuration and proposal design that won the Space Shuttle
+He created the configuration and proposal design that won the Space Shuttle contract by NASA.

 I am keeping in touch with Harry.